Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You have full range of motion in your neck

-Your playing technique and equipment should be reviewed to see if improvements can protect you from further injury.
-If you've had a stinger, don't get "burned" again.
-Strengthening your neck muscles or correcting chronic problems with your posture is the best way to help prevent future injury.
+When playing sports, your technique and equipment should be reviewed to see if improvements can protect you from further injury.
+Strengthening your neck muscles or correcting long-lasting (chronic) problems with your posture is the best way to help prevent future injury.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR